StephenBrom54/CS_400_Delicate_Garbage_Assignment1/README.md

 1. The product is a software application that tracks the state and inventory of a certain classification of spaces (classrooms) in a certain classification of organization (school/college/university).
 It allows users to easily input feedback and contribute to the inventory and state-tracking functionality so administrators can ensure the facilities are kept in a standardized and high-quality state with sufficient supplies.

 2. Possible names of the product:
+     - Classy
+     - Class Stash
-     - Classy, Class Condition, Class State, Class Stash, State of Class, Classroom Upkeeper, Class Upkeep, Upkeep-a-Class, UpTeach, ClassKeep
+     - State of Class
+     - Classroom Upkeeper
+     - UpTeach
+     - ClassKeep

 3. Who are the potential customers, end users or buyers
      - Potential customers: Educational organizations